 I know two Muslim women whose fathers were battling terminal cancer at the same time.

 The first one was new to Islam and her practical knowledge on Islam was limited.
 Yet she understood its essence and implemented what little she knew.
 The second was a native Arabic speaker and highly educated in Islam from childhood, but practiced very little of it, hence the need to channel her life tragedies in a destructive way contrary to the teachings of Islam.
+It is not how much one knows that ultimately matters, but how much one lives that knowledge.

 Feelings in Islam, if applied properly, are filled with mercy, caring, sympathy, service, goodness and forgiveness.
 At its pinnacle is the love of Allah and Rasulullah SAW, of other mu'minoon or good believers, of each other for the sake of goodness.
 Marriage and raising families are done for the sake of Allah and are guided by His principles.
 Every emotion is in the right place and priority.